Showing posts with label IPCC. Show all posts

 "[American climate activist Bill] McKibben believes the reason the IPCC’s increasingly frantic climate warnings are being ignored is people don’t believe they can make a difference.

 'The brutal truth [he claims] is that last week’s Intergovernmental Panel on Climate Change report didn’t have the effect it should have had, or that its authors clearly intended....
-[I]t landed in the world with a gentle plop, not the resounding thud that’s required."The problem is not the 'disconnection between the words of the report and the actions people feel they can take'.
-The problem is the disconnection between the IPCC and their credibility.
+[I]t landed in the world with a gentle plop, not the resounding thud that’s required.

 'In China, the world’s biggest emitter, official attention was focused instead on Moscow, where Xi Jinping was off to do a little male bonding with fellow autocrat Vladimir Putin, incidentally the world’s second largest producer of hydrocarbons.
 In America, the historical emissions champ, we were riveted by the possibility that would-be autocrat Donald Trump might be indicted.
 In the New York Times, our planet’s closest thing to a paper of record, the IPCC report was the fourth story on the website.